If you or one of your clients want to improve their run in a HYROX, (like my client Lisa) or a running race, this article is for you.

 Adding movement

-If you start to see the height drop or the movement quality suffer, choose a lighter ViPR or remove the load.
-The goal is to load the co-ordination, not break it.
-These drills challenge the required biomechanics for running, rather than just making muscles burn.
-We can use ViPR because it allows us to load the exact biomechanics we need to improve.
+If you start to see the height drop or the movement quality suffer, lighten the ViPR or remove the load.
+The goal is to load the coordination, not break it.

 Running drills with ViPR